-The Isothermal Planning and Development Commission (IPDC) is the regional Council of Governments for Cleveland, McDowell, Polk and Rutherford counties in Western North Carolina and the municipalities therein.
+The Isothermal Planning and Development Commission (Isothermal Regional Commission/The Commission) is the regional Council of Governments for Cleveland, McDowell, Polk and Rutherford Counties in Western North Carolina and the municipalities therein.

 The Benefits of a Regional Council

-As members of the Isothermal Planning and Development Commission, local governments:
+As members of the Isothermal Regional Commission, local governments:

 - Share information to solve common problems